 The gulf coast and southeastern United States are some of the most desirable areas in the country to live in.
 Known for its sunny weather, beautiful beaches, and warm climate, this region is home to over 80 million residents.
 Sometimes it can be easy to forget that these same communities are among the most hurricane prone areas in the country.
-If you’ve lived in the southeast for long you’ll know that these large tropical storms are a part of daily life in the south from the months of June to November.
+If you’ve lived in the southeast for long, you know that these large tropical storms are a part of daily life in the south, especially from the months of June to November.

 “Almost 40 percent of small businesses never reopen their doors after a disaster.” – FEMA

 In the last decade, major metropolitan areas have seen a steep increase in devastating, destructive, and deadly hurricanes.
 From Alex to Harvey to Katrina, year after year these storms are finding ways to impact cities and towns thought previously invulnerable.
 Capable of causing billions of dollars in damage, hurricanes destroy homes and businesses alike.
 While natural disasters like these can’t be completely avoided, they can be protected against to ensure that your business and your livelihood survives the onslaught.